 4.3 miles | 2 hours to 3 hours

-This day hike is full of variety as well as some steep climbs, but the views were worth it.
+This day hike was full of variety and some steep climbs, but the views were worth it.
 We began at the heart of Calella de Palafrugell with its cute little patios and fishing beaches skirted by large estates and restaurants with killer views.
-So cute we kind of didn’t want to leave it!
-After hiking through the port town of Llafranc we started a steep climb up huffing and puffing to the lighthouse on Sant Sebastià Mountain.
+It’s so cute, and we kind of didn’t want to leave it!
+After hiking through the port town of Llafranc, we started a steep climb up, huffing and puffing to the lighthouse on Sant Sebastià Mountain.

 At the top, we had to reward ourselves!
 There’s a great restaurant at the top serving classic Spanish vermouth on the patio.
-I particularly liked the trail after the lighthouse through the rural farming section even though it was short; it was a nice change of scenery.
+I particularly liked the hiking trail just after the lighthouse through the rural farming section.
+Even though it was short, it was a nice change of scenery.

 Costa Brava Day Hike 4: Cadaqués to Cap de Creus